 You might wonder, “What’s the big deal if I come in to work a minute, or 5 minutes late?”
 Let that go.
 Throw any arguments in defense of lateness aside, my friend.
 Every.
 Boss.
 Wants.
 You.
 To.
 Be.
 On.
 Time.
 ALL of them!!
 Unless they explicitly say, “Hey, you don’t have to come in on time.
 You can be late!
 Who cares!”, you gotta be on time.
-Here are some ways to make sure you’re walking in to work on time every day.
+Here are some ways to make sure you’re always on time to work every day.

 Get your commute down to a science